cardano-scaling/hydra/docs/adr/2022-08-02_020-handling-time.md

   - Trying to convert wall-clock time to slots of the Head protocol deadline led to `PastHorizonException` (when using very low security parameter `k`)
   - Trying to `fanout` after the deadline, but before another block has been seen by the L1 ledger led to `OutsideValidityIntervalUTxO`.

-* The second problem scenarion and solution ideas are roughly visible on this whiteboard:
+* The second problem scenario and solution ideas are roughly visible on this whiteboard:

 ![](img/020-timing-fanout.jpg)